-This method should work regardless of whether you are using a HP, Dell or Lenovo laptop, or a desktop PC, as long as it’s running on Windows 10.
-It should work on most microphones, be it from a headset, headphone or a standalone mic, as long as it is properly connected, detected and enabled in Windows.
+This method should work regardless of whether you are using a HP, Dell, Lenovo or any other laptop, or a desktop PC, as long as it’s running on Windows 11 or Windows 10.
+It should work on most microphones, be it a headset, headphone or a standalone mic, as long as it is properly connected, detected and enabled in Windows.

 Without further ado, here’s how to listen to your own voice from your own microphone to see if your mic is actually working correctly.